martbetz/martbetz.github.io/terms-and-conditions.md

 <q>When a GitHub Pages site is visited, the visitor's IP address is logged and stored for security purposes, regardless of whether the visitor has signed into GitHub or not.
 For more information about GitHub's security practices, see <a href="https://docs.github.com/en/site-policy/privacy-policies/github-privacy-statement">GitHub Privacy Statement</a>.</q>
 <br>
 <br>
-Images attributed to the author are hosted by GitHub (as 'user content') and <a href="https:/ello.co">Ello</a>; however, the author reserves the right to include images that are hosted by other sites.
+Images attributed to the author are hosted by GitHub (as 'user content') and <a href="https:/ello.co">Ello</a>; however, the author reserves the right to use images that are hosted by other sites.

   </p>
 </div>